vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 #### Product Catalog

-- `useProduct` for managing a single product with variants (or a list)
+- `useProduct` - Managing a single product with variants (or a list).
-- `useCategory` for managing category lists (but not category products)
+- `useCategory` - Managing category lists (but not category products).
-- `useFacet` for complex catalog search with filtering
+- `useFacet` - Complex catalog search with filtering.
-- `useReview` for product reviews
+- `useReview` - Product reviews.

 #### User Profile and Authorization

-- `useUser` for managing user sessions, credentials and registration
+- `useUser` - Managing user sessions, credentials and registration.
-- `useUserShipping` for managing shipping addresses
+- `useUserShipping` - Managing shipping addresses.
-- `useUserBilling` for managing billing addresses
+- `useUserBilling` - Managing billing addresses.
-- `useUserOrder` for managing past and active user orders
+- `useUserOrder` - Managing past and active user orders.

 #### Shopping Cart

-- `useCart` for loading the cart, adding/removing products and discounts
+- `useCart` - Loading the cart, adding/removing products and discounts.

 #### Wishlist/Favourite

-- `useWishlist` for loading the wishlist, adding/removing products
+- `useWishlist` - Loading the wishlist, adding/removing products.

 #### CMS Content

-- `useContent` for fetching the CMS content.
-It is usually used in combination with `<RenderContent>`component
+- `useContent` - Fetching the CMS content.
+It is usually used in combination with `<RenderContent>`component.

 #### Checkout

+- `useShipping` - Saving the shipping address for a current order.
+- `useShippingProvider` - Choosing a shipping method for a current order.
-- `useCheckout` for saving the shipping and billing address for a current order, choosing a shipping method, making payments, and placing the order
+- `useBilling` - Saving the billing address for a current order.
+- `usePaymentProvider` - Choosing a payment method for a current order.
+- `useMakeOrder` - Placing the order.

 #### Other

-- `useVSFContext` for accessing the integration API methods and client instances
+- `useVSFContext` - Accessing the integration API methods and client instances.
 In a real-world application, these composables will most likely use different backend services under the hood yet still leverage the same frontend API.
 For instance within the same application `useProduct` and `useCategory` could use `commercetools`, `useCart` some ERP system, `useFacet` - Algolia etc.

 ## Error handling